 When starting a manual Sponsored Products campaign, you will have more control of the bid price and be able to fine-tune your bids to either maximize revenue or hit your Target ACoS.

-Even though maximum profit and hitting the perfect ACoS is your end goal, performing a manual campaign isn’t as easy like a Sunday morning.
+Even though maximum profit and hitting the perfect ACoS is your end goal, performing a manual campaign isn’t as easy as a Sunday morning.

 Auto And Manual Campaigns Work Together